damiant/dust/roadmap.md

 # Roadmap

+- When going to the map for the first time on Android it shows the location dialog, but it should be the soft dialog first.
+Found on Samsung S10e

 # Feedback: Requested Features

-- Art not showing a favorite button

 - Feature to highlight downloading an update in the week before the event if it was updated more than a week ago
 - Timetable view (something like Google Calendar)